ekzhu/datasketch/docs/lshforest.rst

 ==================

 :ref:`minhash_lsh` is useful for radius (or threshold) queries.
-However, **top-k** queries are often more useful in some cases. `LSH Forest <http://ilpubs.stanford.edu:8090/678/1/2005-14.pdf>`__ by Bawa et al. is a general LSH data structure that makes top-k query possible for many different types of LSH indexes, which include MinHash LSH.
+However, **top-k** queries are often more useful in some cases.
+LSH Forest by Bawa et al. (WWW 2005) is a general LSH data structure that makes top-k query possible for many different types of LSH indexes, which include MinHash LSH.
 I implemented the MinHash LSH Forest, which takes a :ref:`minhash` data sketch of the query set, and returns the top-k matching sets that have the